NicoMincuzzi/no-framework-webapp/README.md

 ## Purpose :dart:

-The aim is to develop a web application, which doesn't need to use frameworks.
-In particular, it shows how to develop a project or a single feature with no dependence on a framework is a real possibility.
-We acknowledge the availability of alternatives to frameworks, by using dedicated libraries and/or standard libraries.
+The aim is to develop a web application, which doesn't need to use `frameworks`.
+In particular, it shows how to develop a project or a single feature with no dependence on a `framework` is a **real possibility**.
+We acknowledge the availability of alternatives to `frameworks`, by using dedicated libraries and/or standard libraries.

 See more information about the [Frameworkless movement](https://github.com/frameworkless-movement/manifesto).